 After a fiercely contested battle with rival providers, the claxon was officially fired on 30th May 2019 when EE switched on the UK’s very first 5G network, launching its service (1) in six cities.
 Vodafone came soon after, with O2 following in October.

-However, dozens more UK towns and cities – as well as many more abroad - will take the plunge in 2020, as the 5G network steadily continues its spread across the globe.
+Dozens of UK towns and cities – as well as many more abroad - took the 5G plunge in 2020, as the network steadily continued its spread across the globe.

 Remind me, what exactly is 5G?

 Standing for ‘fifth generation mobile network’, 5G is the latest generation in a series of mobile communications systems.